score-framework/py.kvcache/docs/index_include.rst

 this cache value generator to obtain the matching cache value for the requested key.

-If you want to configure your generator have a look at the :ref:`Configuration <kvcache_configuration>`.
+If you want to configure your generator, have a look at the :ref:`Configuration <kvcache_configuration>`.
 The registration of a :term:`cache value generator` can be done by calling the container's :meth:`ConfiguredKvCacheModule.register_generator` method: